IM Normae

+The 1920 outburst was discovered by Ida Elizabeth Woods when she examined a Harvard Observatory photographic plate taken by the Bruce telescope in Arequipa, Peru, on July 7th of that year.

 At minimum, IM Normae shows brightness variations of about 0.3 magnitudes.
 These consist of 0.2 magnitude dips that are interpreted as partial eclipses of the accretion disk, and continuous variations caused by one side of the secondary star being heated by the white dwarf and therefore brighter than the other face.
 The orbital period is 2.462 hours.